 • The average managing editor resume is 0.9 pages long based on 450 words per page.

-• Web content is the most common skill found on a managing editor resume.
-It appears on 13.1% of resumes.
+• Web content is the most common skill found on resume samples for managing editors.
+It appears on 13.1% of managing editor resumes.

-After learning about how to write a professional managing editor resume, you can make sure your resume checks all the boxes with our resume builder.
+After learning about how to write a professional resume for a managing editor, make sure your resume checks all the boxes with our AI resume builder.

 Resume

-Zippia allows you to choose from different easy-to-use Managing Editor templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Managing Editor resume is top notch.
+Choose from a variety of easy-to-use managing editor resume templates and get expert advice from Zippia’s AI resume writer along the way.
+Using pre-approved templates, you can rest assured that the structure and format of your managing editor resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 Managing Editor Resume